chappy000/BIS15W2021_cchapman/lab2/lab2_hw.md

 Make sure to use the formatting conventions of RMarkdown to make your report neat and clean!

+1. What is a vector in R?
+A vector is a way to organize data where data are ordered into a series

+2. What is a data matrix in R?
+A data matrix is a way to organize data where multiple vectors are stacked on each other

-1. Below are data collected by three scientists (Jill, Steve, Susan in order) measuring temperatures of eight hot springs.
+3. Below are data collected by three scientists (Jill, Steve, Susan in order) measuring temperatures of eight hot springs.
 Run this code chunk to create the vectors.

 ```r
 spring_1 <- c(36.25, 35.40, 35.30)